 - people’s homes

-- specialist services for people with complex communication needs due to disorders such as autism, cerebral palsy and intellectual disability.
+- services for people with complex communication needs due to conditions such as , , and intellectual disability.

-You do not need a referral to see a speech pathologist.
+You do not usually need a referral to see a speech pathologist.
 A referral may be required to access some services or funding sources e.g Medicare.

 Types of speech pathology services